ec-europa/europa-component-library/docs/conventions/component.md

 Not all components require a dedicated JavaScript file.
 Most of them have a simple enough behavior that could be handled with HTML/CSS only.
 The following rules only apply to components with more complex (JS) behavior.

-Apart from [rules that should be applied to all js files](javascript.md), there are some specifications for components:
+Apart from [rules that should be applied to all JS files](javascript.md), there are some specifications for components:

 ### Generic component